Domino-Blockchain/domichain/docs/src/developing/clients/javascript-api.md

 await connection.confirmTransaction(airdropSignature);
 ```

 First, we set up the account Keypair and connection so that we have an account to make allocate on the testnet.
-We also create a payer Keypair and airdrop some sol so we can pay for the allocate transaction.
+We also create a payer Keypair and airdrop some domi so we can pay for the allocate transaction.

 ```javascript
 let allocateTransaction = new web3.Transaction({